[toc]In terms of US online gambling, Pennsylvania appears poised to live up to it’s nickname as The Keystone State.

 Tax equality, live and online

 Tax rates were a bit of a sticking point in the creation of the bill.
-What PA lawmakers settled on was the same tax rates PA casinos are already paying on live casino games.
+What state lawmakers settled on was the same tax rates for PA online casinos that they are already paying on live casino games.
 This includes:

 PlayPennsylvania recently released a white paper breaking down the state’s tax rates and expected online gambling income as well.